alantancr/Webscrap-Ebay/README.md

 # Webscrap-Ebay

-This is a python script which is use for webscrapping Ebay using selenium.
+This is a python web scrapping script using Selenium on  Ebay to download posting and prices of phones.